DebarghoGhosh/ownCloud-quickstart/README.md

 # Install and Configure

- If docker is not installed you have to install docker.
-Follow the steps given below:
+ If docker is not installed you have to install docker by executing the following steps:

 1. Create a project folder and navigate to the folder by executing the following commands: